Morning After Pill & Emergency Contraception

 The morning after pill is a form of emergency contraception for when you have either engaged in unprotected sex or believe that your usual form of contraception may have failed.
 It works by introducing estrogen and progestin into your body.
-These are the same hormones that are used in traditional birth control pills, but in the morning after pill they are present in a higher concentration.
+These are the same hormones that are used in traditional birth control pills, but in this pill, they are present in a higher concentration.

 What Does the Morning After Pill Do?

-The Morning After Pill, otherwise known as emergency contraception, prevents pregnancy by delaying ovulation with the same hormones as regular birth control pills, but in a much higher dosage.
+Otherwise known as emergency contraception and Plan B, the morning after pill prevents pregnancy by delaying ovulation with the same hormones as regular birth control pills, but in a much higher dosage.
 Delaying ovulation inhibits the ability of your ovaries to release an egg, meaning that fertilization and pregnancy cannot occur.
-If ovulation has already taken place or if too much time has passed since intercourse (over 72 hours), data suggests that the morning after pill is unlikely to be effective.
+If ovulation has already taken place or if too much time has passed since intercourse (over 72 hours), data suggests that it is unlikely to be effective.

 It is important to note that the morning after pill does not terminate established pregnancies and is not a form of abortion.

-The effectiveness of the Morning After Pill is relative to when it is taken, and has a higher rate of preventing pregnancy the sooner it is taken For instance, Plan B One Step is 95 percent effective when taken within 24 hours of sexual intercourse – but this number dips to 89 percent after 72 hours have passed.
+The morning after pill’s effectiveness is relative to when it is taken, and has a higher rate of preventing pregnancy the sooner it is taken.
+For instance, Plan B One Step is 95 percent effective when taken within 24 hours of sexual intercourse – but this number dips to 89 percent after 72 hours have passed.